ThrillStays

 By air: Ljubljana’s Jože Pučnik Airport (LJU) receives direct flights from over 30 European cities.
 Budget carriers (Ryanair, easyJet, Wizz Air) serve London, Amsterdam, Brussels, Frankfurt, and multiple other hubs.
 Flight time from London: 2 hours.

-By train: Venice to Ljubljana (2.5 hours via Nova Gorica from 2025 when the new cross-border rail link opens).
+By train: Venice to Ljubljana (2.5 hours via Nova Gorica, with cross-border rail link now open).
 Vienna to Ljubljana (6 hours).
 Zurich to Ljubljana (6 hours via Villach).

 By car: Self-driving is the most flexible approach for covering multiple regions.
 The A1 motorway runs from Ljubljana to Koper on the Adriatic coast; the A2 goes north toward the Karavanke mountains and Austria.
-A motorway vignette is required ($15/week).
+A motorway vignette is required (15 USD/week).

 Lake Bled: The Benchmark